 The ePublisher team works to raise poetry to a more visible and influential position in the European culture.
 Guided by this aim, every month, we select one poet from each partner country to feature as our Poet of the Month.
 In this section we try to get behind the scenes of the poetry to introduce our international audience to the well known poets from Lithuania, Poland, Portugal and Finland, and to discuss inspirations and influences with the authors.

-Mindaugas Valiukas, our Poet of the Month from Lithuania, talks to us about himself …
+Agnieszka Smugła, our Poet of the Month from Poland, talks to us about herself …

 Vytautas Stankus (b.
 8 of November, 1984), poet and translator, lives in Vilnius.
 Vytautas has studied English Philology at the Lithuanian Pedagogical University.
 He began publishing poems in the literary press in 2007.
 His first poetry collection, "Walking on the Other Side of Ice" ("Vaikščiojimas kita ledo puse"), 2009 won the Zigmas Gaidamavičius-Gėlė Prize for the best poetry debut.
 Literature critics suggest Vytautas as one of the most emergent Lithuanian poets.
 His second poetry book "Iš veidrodžio, už" (From the Mirror, Behind) was published in 2014.
 The book is chosen by competent Commission to Five best poetry books of 2014 in Book of the Year Campaign.
 In February 2015 Vytautas' book "From the Mirror, Behind" became a poetry book of the year 2014 in Lithuania.
 His new book of poetry „Skruzdžių skandinimas“ (The Drowning of the Ants) came out in December, 2016.